dspace-group/simphera-reference-architecture-azure/README.md

 ## Terraform

 This reference architecture is provided as a [Terraform](https://terraform.io/) configuration.
 Terraform is an open-source command line tool to automatically create and manage cloud resources.
-A Terraform configuration consists of various `.tf` files that can be opened in any text editor.
+A Terraform configuration consists of various `.tf` text files.
 These files contain the specifications of the resources to be created in the cloud infrastructure.
 That is the reason why this approach is called _infrastructure-as-code_.
 The main advantage of this approach is _reproducibility_ becaue the configuration can be mainted in a source control system such as Git.

 ### Variables